westonplatter/westonplatter.github.io/about.md

 title: About
 ---

-Email: westonplatter “at” gmail “dot” com
+Email: westonplatter "at" gmail "dot" com